 Award-winning Technology.
 The iServer is simple to install and use.
 It features award winning technology that requires no special software except a Web browser.
 The iServer connects to an Ethernet Network with a standard RJ45 connector and sends data in standard TCP/IP packets.
 It is easily configured with a simple menu using a Web browser and can be password protected.
-From within an Ethernet LAN or over the Internet, the user simply types its IP address or an easy to remember name such as "Cleanroom5" or "ServerRoom" in any Web Browser, and the iServer serves a Web Page with the current readings.
-The iServer comes complete with one temperature/humidity wand probe, universal ac power adapter, 9V battery, SD card, and full documentation.
+From within an Ethernet LAN or over the Internet, the user simply types its IP address or an easy to remember name such as "CleanRM5" or "ServRoom" in any Web Browser, and the iServer serves a Web Page with the current readings.
+The iServer comes complete with one temperature/humidity wand probe, universal ac power adapter, and full documentation.